 Punta Cana is considered one of the safest places to vacation in the Caribbean.
 Tourists should feel at ease traveling outside the hotel zone.
 The hotel security is excellent, and Politur, a particular police section, has been established to ensure tourist safety.
 Many police officers are stationed at hotels.

-The Dominican Republic is the safest and most appealing destination in winter 2021-2022.
+The Dominican Republic is the safest and most appealing destination in the winter of 2022-2023.

 How Many Days Do I Need In Punta Cana?